Important stuff! The Paperwork!

 If you can handle start paperwork, timecards, and NDAs without melting down, you’re already ahead.

 “You have to know your start paperwork — union or nonunion.
 Bring your Social Security card, driver’s license, and all your info.
 Know your day rate, break it down into hours, and ask questions.
-Don’t be shy about money.”
+Don’t be shy about asking about rate, hours, expenses paid.”

 Common mistakes: